-Award Requirement CertHE Passed 120 credits at Level 4 or higher.
-DipHE Passed a minimum of 240 credits with at least 90 credits at Level 5 or higher.
+Award Requirement Certificate of Higher Education CertHE Special Educational Needs, Disabilities and Inclusion In order to be eligible for the exit award of Certificate in Higher Education in the named subject/area of study, a student must have passed at least 120 credits in total including the mandatory modules for Level 4 of the award as specified on the award map.
+Diploma of Higher Education DipHE Special Educational Needs, Disabilities and Inclusion In order to be eligible for the exit award of Diploma in Higher Education in the named subject/area of study, a student must have passed at least 240 credits in total including the mandatory modules for Level 4 and Level 5 of the award as specified on the award map.
 Degree (non-honours) Passed a minimum of 300 credits with at least 90 credits at Level 5 or higher and a minimum of 60 credits at Level 6, including the mandatory modules for Level 5 and Level 6 of the award (not the Research Project module) as specified on the award map.
-Degree with honours Passed a minimum of 360 credits with at least 90 credits at Level 5 or higher and a minimum of 120 credits at Level 6.
+Degree with honours Passed a minimum of 360 credits with at least 90 credits at Level 5 or higher and a minimum of 120 credits at Level 6, as specified on the award map.